- General Model FAQs

 What entities are eligible to apply for participation in the CGT Access Model?

 There are two types of participants in the model, states, and pharmaceutical manufacturers.
 All states and U.S. territories that participate in the Medicaid Drug Rebate Program (MDRP) are eligible to apply to participate in the model.
 Pharmaceutical manufacturers that participate in the MDRP and market U.S. Food & Drug Administration (FDA)-approved or -licensed gene therapies for the treatment of severe sickle cell disease are also eligible to participate in the model.
-Participation in the CGT Access Model will be voluntary for both manufacturers and states.
+Participation in the CGT Access Model is voluntary for both manufacturers and states.

 Why does the CGT Access Model begin with a focus on sickle cell disease?

-Sickle cell disease is a devastating and painful disease that affects more than 100,000 people in the United States, the majority of whom are Black Americans.
+Sickle cell disease can be devastating and painful disease that affects more than 100,000 people in the United States, the majority of whom are Black Americans.
 Before December 8, 2023, there was only one cure: allogenic hematopoietic stem cell transplantation, which requires a close donor match (typically from a healthy sibling).
 There are other FDA-approved therapies used to treat the symptoms associated with sickle cell disease, but they do not hold the same transformative potential as gene therapies.

 This model will help make it easier for states to provide access to such therapies to people with Medicaid who are eligible for such treatments.